 They will also need ONE SECONDARY form of ID:

 This is just a partial list– other forms are also acceptable, however, only the original form of these documents will be accepted– not emails or photocopies.
-All but the passport may be expired.
+All but the passport may be expired for up to one year.

 How the B.C.
 Licensing System Works